 NextGen Weather Systems consist of Common Support Services - Weather (CSS-Wx) and the NextGen Weather Processor (NWP), designed for implementation in the National Airspace System (NAS).
 NWP focuses on aviation weather processing and translated product generation; CSS-Wx focuses on weather information management to support users.
 Together, CSS-Wx and NWP ingest data once and provide tailored subsets of large data products to various subscribers.
-Safety-critical products (such as microbursts and wind shear alerts) are provided directly to local users, as well as published for NAS-wide use.
+Consumers subscribe to gridded and non-gridded aviation weather products published in Open Geospatial Consortium (OGC) standard formats.
 Consumers subscribe to gridded and non-gridded aviation weather products published in Open Geospatial Consortium (OGC) standard formats.
 Consumers can also view the products on the NWP Aviation Weather Display (AWD), designed to meet NAS user requirements for display of aviation weather products.

 The figure above provides a high level view of NextGen Weather architecture, showing the direct connection between CSS-Wx and NWP as well as the AWD.